chenckang/react-json-pretty/README.md

 ## Usage

-The usage is simple, assuming that you already have a react application of JavaScript, you can visit [Facebook React](https://facebook.github.io/react/) to create one or just take a look at the example provided.
+The usage is quite simple, assuming that you already have a react application of JavaScript.
+If you don't, visit [Facebook React](https://facebook.github.io/react/) to create one or just take a look at the example provided.

 Firstly, you need to require the react-json-pretty: